Learn how to patch torn or punctured GORE-TEX jackets, pants or gloves with Tenacious Tape GORE-TEX Fabric Patches.

 - After the patch has been applied, tumble the garment in a dryer for 30 minutes on regular setting or warm the patch with an iron.

-- Set the iron to medium or permanent-press heat.
+- Set an iron to medium or permanent-press heat.
 Use moderate pressure and circular motion for 30 seconds to heat evenly.

 The easiest way to remove the GORE-TEX Fabric Patch is to have the garment dry cleaned.
 If dry cleaning does not entirely remove the patch the first time, then try the following steps: